INSaFLU/insaflu_docs/docs/output_visualization.rst

 B. Navigate through **Phylogenetic trees** and Explore your metadata ......................................................................

-Within this panel, as a complement of https://auspice.us/ visualization, you can also visualize the Nextstrain *Divergence* tree using Phylocanvas (http://phylocanvas.org/).
+Within this panel, as a complement of https://auspice.us/ visualization, you can also visualize the Nextstrain *Divergence* tree and associated metadata using Phylocanvas (http://phylocanvas.org/).

 .. note::
    Phylogenetic trees are automatically re-build and cumulatively updated as more samples are added to the Dataset.